IBM-Cloud/WebSphere-in-IBM-Cloud/README.md

 You can create and manage this service in 2 ways

   1. In your browser by creating an instance via the [Bluemix Catalog][catalog_url]
-  1. Programatically using the WebSphere Application Server in Bluemix *API*
+  1. Programmatically using the WebSphere Application Server in Bluemix *API*

-The example code in this repository contains Java code that utilizes the API to perform tasks such as:
+The example code in the WebSphere-In-Bluemix-API-Examples folder contains Java code that utilizes the API to perform tasks such as:

   * Create a service instance.
   * Read credentials for your machine.